A PivotTable can be created from imported MySQL tables, views, stored procedures, or the entire Excel Data Model.

 Clicking the PivotTable opens a PivotTable Fields window next to the MySQL for Excel task pane, and from here you can select fields you want to summarize in the PivotTable report.
 Drag and drop fields from the list to any of the FILTERS, COLUMNS, ROWS, or VALUES areas, depending on the visualizations you want in the report.
 The report is completely dynamic, meaning that you can change the views by moving fields around the areas until you see the visualization you need for your PivotTable report.

-Below is an example PivotTable report using the sakila.film table imported in the previous example.
+The next figure shows an example PivotTable report using the sakila.film table imported in the previous example.
 This report includes a filter by release_year and it summarizes the rental_rate values while also grouping the data by values in the rating column.

 The same operation can be performed with data coming from a MySQL view or stored procedures.
 One difference for stored procedures enables you to create a PivotTable for each of the imported result sets returned by the procedure call.